frankrdesilets/LeetCode/README.md

 # LeetCode

-This repository is dedicated to solving LeetCode problems.
+This repository is dedicated to LeetCode problems.
 Is it not intended for use beyond myself.